Dr Irene Anne De Haan

 SOCWORK 723 Social Work in the New Zealand Context

 SOCCHFAM 700 Domestic Violence: Challenges and Responses

-While in the role of Principal Community Engagement Advisor at the Families Commission, Irene designed an out-of-school care consultation that won an international International Association for Public Participation Merit Award.
+While in the role of Principal Community Engagement Advisor at the Families Commission Irene designed and helped operationalise an out-of-school care consultation that won an international International Association for Public Participation Merit Award.

 Selected publications and creative works (Research Outputs)

-- De Haan, I., & Connolly, M. (2017).
+- de Haan, I., & Connolly, M. (2017).
 Anticipating risk: Predictive risk modelling as a signal of adversity.
 In M. Connolly (Ed.)
-Beyond the risk paradigm in child protection.
+Beyond the risk paradigm in child protection (pp. 29-45).
 London: Macmillan Education, Palgrave.
-Related URL.

 - Connolly, M., de Haan, I., & Crawford, J. (2017).
 Focus on stability: A cohort of young children in statutory care in Aotearoa New Zealand.
 International Social Work, 60 (1), 111-125.
 10.1177/0020872814554855